sjsaug/llm-suite/readme.md

 - Customize temperature and system prompt
 - View responses side-by-side or stacked
 - Export results as CSV or JSON
+- Download and remove models directly from the interface
+- Save and load parameter profiles for quick configurations
+- Stream responses in real-time to see generation as it happens
+- Evaluate responses using another model to identify patterns
+- Remove thinking blocks from model outputs
+- Set default profiles for automatic loading on startup
+- Debug information for troubleshooting model interactions

 ## Setup Instructions